 9. Phuket, Thailand

 Peak tourist season in Phuket is winter time in the United States.
 The weather is cool and dry (for Thailand), making it the ideal time to get out on the crystal blue waters.
 The beaches in Phuket are everything you’d imagine in a tropical paradise.
-Want to visit Phuket with kids?
-Check out this post.
+Thinking of Phuket with kids?
+Don’t miss this Phuket itinerary.

 10. Dubai, United Arab Emirates